abel-mc/criterion/README.md

     end

     scenario "Square" do
+      # Step with external implementation
-      step("Given a number greater than 1",
+      step("Given a number greater than 5",
-        from: SharedSteps, # use only if the reusable step is in another module
-        via: "Given a number" # use only if the reusable step has a different step name,
+        via: &random_number/2,
-        where: [min: 2] # use only when you want to pass arguments to the reusable step, )
+        where: [min: 2] # Options passed as second argument to the function )

+      # Step with inline implementation
       step "When the number is multiplied by it self", %{number: number} do result = number * number
         %{result: result} # will be merged to the test context